-Torqeedo recently welcomed international guests, journalists, partners and the general public to the third edition of their signature electric boating test event, dubbed Electric Days.
-Attendees were invited to experience electrically powered sail and motorboats ranging from 1 to 100 kW of power and joined Torqeedo’s CEO and co-founder, Dr. Christoph Ballin, on a personally-led, behind-the-scenes company tour.
-Fourteen electric and hybrid boats from eleven boat manufacturers were on display during the event, held at the Munich Yacht Club.
+Torqeedo recently welcomed international guests, journalists, partners and the general public to the third edition of their signature electric boating test event known as Electric Days.
+Attendees were invited to experience electrically powered sail and motorboats ranging in power from 1 to 100 kW and joined Torqeedo’s CEO and co-founder, Dr. Christoph Ballin, on a personally led, behind-the-scenes company tour.
+14 electric and hybrid boats from 11 boat manufacturers were on display at the event held at the Munich Yacht Club.

-BMW provided a fleet of BMW i3 electric cars and drivers for transportation during Electric Days, allowing guests to experience electric mobility on land as well as water.
-The i3 shuttles provided an opportunity to discuss the ongoing technology transfers between the automotive and marine industries as it relates to e-mobility, and reduced the event’s overall carbon footprint.
+BMW provided a fleet of BMW i3 electric cars and drivers for transportation during Electric Days, allowing attendees to experience electric mobility on land as well as water.
+The i3 shuttles provided an opportunity to discuss the ongoing technology transfers between the automotive and marine industries with respect to e-mobility, and reduced the event’s overall carbon footprint.

-Lake Starnberg, a pristine Alpine lake a short 25-kilometre train ride from the centre of Munich, was the birthplace of Torqeedo.
-Licenses to operate combustion-powered boats on Lake Starnberg are strictly limited in order to preserve and protect this important natural resource and drinking water supply, which is the 5th largest lake in Germany.
-Torqeedo has relocated to a high-tech industrial park several kilometres away but as the manufacturer’s “home lake” Lake Starnberg was the ideal venue to welcome guests from around the world hoping to learn more about the innovative company and its products.
+Lake Starnberg, a pristine Alpine lake a mere 25 km train ride from the center of Munich, was the birthplace of Torqeedo.
+Licenses to operate combustion-powered boats on Lake Starnberg are strictly limited in order to preserve and protect this important natural resource and drinking water supply, Germany’s fifth-largest lake.
+Torqeedo has relocated to a high-tech industrial park several kilometers away but as the manufacturer’s “home lake”, Lake Starnberg was the ideal venue to welcome visitors from around the world who came to learn more about the innovative company and its products.

-Renowned luxury yacht builder Frauscher Boats let guests have a sneak-peek at the Frauscher 740 Mirage Air, which will be the first boat powered by Torqeedo’s brand-new Deep Blue 100i.
-This 2,400 rpm, 100 kW inboard electric drive system boasting two 40 kWh lithium batteries with technology by BMW is specifically designed to suit the requirements of fast planing motorboats.
+Renowned luxury yacht builder Frauscher Boats let attendees have a sneak-peek at the Frauscher 740 Mirage Air, which will be the first boat powered by Torqeedo’s brand-new Deep Blue 100i.
+This 2,400 rpm, 100 kW inboard electric drive system boasting two 40 kWh lithium batteries featuring technology by BMW is specifically designed to suit the requirements of fast planing motorboats.

-Rounding out the powerboat offerings, two electric speedboats by Designboot: the Tender 06 and the Tender 08, proved crowd-favorites with their lightning-quick acceleration, as was the 7EVEN by Bootswerft Glas.
-A generous Frauscher owner welcomed guests onboard his 650 Alassio with Deep Blue 50i for Electric Days, serving as a compelling first-hand resource and client reference for those guests considering electric boating for the first time.
+Rounding out the powerboat offerings, two electric speedboats by Designboot, the Tender 06 and the Tender 08, proved crowd favorites with their lightning-quick acceleration, as was the 7EVEN by Bootswerft Glas.
+At Electric Days a generous Frauscher owner welcomed guests onboard his 650 Alassio with Deep Blue 50i, serving as a compelling first-hand resource and client reference for those attendees considering electric boating for the first time.

-Sailboats included the new Bente 24 – a crowdsourced and crowdfunded startup brand who aims to bring sailing into the future with revolutionary design and functionality.
-The Domani S30, recently nominated as European Yacht of the Year, motored cleanly away from the docks powered by a Cruise fixed pod motor and lithium batteries, as did the traditionalists’ favorite: the 45ER Nationaler Kreuzer by Bootswerft Glas.
+Sailboats included the new Bente 24 from a crowd-sourced and crowd-funded startup brand that aims to bring sailing into the future with revolutionary design and functionality.
+The Domani S30, recently nominated as European Yacht of the Year, motored cleanly away from the docks powered by a Cruise fixed pod motor and lithium batteries, as did the traditionalists’ favorite, the 45ER Nationaler Kreuzer by Bootswerft Glas.

-With the full range of e-mobility options from Torqeedo on display, Electric Days reinforced that battery-powered boats are more than just the future.
-They’re here, and transforming the marine industry today with more power, more energy, more silence and more convenience.
+With the full range of e-mobility options from Torqeedo on display, Electric Days reinforced the fact that battery-powered boats are more than just the future.
+They are already a reality, and transforming the marine industry today with more power, more energy, more silence, and more convenience.